The first time someone told me I should meditate by just quieting my mind, I felt:

 You can sit comfortably or lay down--the goal is just to get into a place where your body isn't screaming at you to move or reposition.

-It helps immensely if you have something like the sound of the air conditioner to focus on.
-Or just listen to the sound of your breath.
+It helps if you have something like the sound of the air conditioner to focus on.
+Or just listen to the music of your breath.

 2. OBSERVE YOUR THOUGHTS